Article Translations: (Spanish)

 There is no special medicine for food allergies.
 Some can be outgrown; others will last a kid's whole life.
 The best treatment is to avoid the food itself and any foods or drinks that contain the food.

 One way to figure that out is to read food labels.
 Any foods that might cause an allergic reaction will be listed near or in the ingredient list.
 Some people who are very sensitive may need to avoid foods just because they are made in the same factory that also makes their problem food.
 You may have seen some candy wrappers that say the candy was made in a factory that processes nuts too.

 Have a Plan

 No matter how hard you try, you may eat the wrong thing by accident.
 Stay calm and follow your emergency plan.
 What's an emergency plan?
 Before a slip-up happens, it's a good idea to create a plan with your doctor and parents.
 The plan should spell out what to do, who to tell, and which medicines to take if you have a reaction.

 This is especially important if you have a food allergy that can cause a serious reaction (anaphylaxis).
 For serious reactions, people may need a shot of epinephrine (say: eh-pih-NEF-rin) with them.
 This kind of epinephrine injection comes in an easy-to-carry container that looks like a pen.
 You and your parent can work out whether you carry this or someone at school keeps it on hand for you.
 You'll also need to identify a person who will give you the shot.

-You might want to have antihistamine medication on hand as well, though if anaphylaxis is occurring, this medicine is not a substitute for epinephrine.
-After receiving an epinephrine shot, you would need to go to the hospital or a medical facility, where they would keep an eye on you and make sure the reaction is under control.
+You might want to have antihistamine medicine on hand as well.
+If you get an epinephrine shot, you will need to go to the hospital or a medical facility, where they can keep an eye on you and make sure the reaction is under control.